 This Wool Standard outlines Kering's specifications for sourcing wool, a key natural fiber in our product portfolio.
 The Standard covers wool's various applications across the full spectrum of Kering's offerings, including ready-to-wear garments, accessories, and to a lesser extent, packaging.
-Wool has the potential to be a very sustainable natural raw material if the chemical inputs are limited, the scouring process is well managed and sustainable grazing practices are put in place.
+Wool has the potential to be a natural raw material with reduced environmental impacts if the chemical inputs are limited, the scouring process is well managed and more sustainable grazing practices are put in place.